Cem Mil Podcasts: A Spoken Portuguese Document Corpus For Multi-modal, Multi-lingual and Multi-Dialect Information Access Research: Abstract

 \section{Abstract}

-This document describes the Portuguese language podcast dataset released by Spotify for academic research purposes.
-We give an overview of how the data was sampled, some basic statistics over the collection, as well as brief information of distribution over Brazilian and Portuguese dialects.
+In this paper we describe the Portuguese-language podcast dataset we have released for academic research purposes.
+We give an overview of how the data was sampled, descriptive statistics over the collection, as well as information about the distribution over Brazilian and Portuguese dialects.